yWorks/yGuard/docs/compatibility.md

 To check that JVM compatibility is ensured in new releases, we verified that there are no differences in the class file format in JVM >= 11.
 This can be checked in the documentation of the [class file format](https://docs.oracle.com/javase/specs/jvms/se13/html/jvms-4.html).
-The JRE ships two targets for the `invokedynamic` and `dynamic` instruction sets.
+The JRE ships several targets for the `invokedynamic` and `dynamic` instruction sets.
 These are:

+- `LambdaMetafactory`,
+- `StringConcatFactory`,
+- `SwitchBootstraps`,
-- `LambdaMetafactory`
+- `Enum.EnumDesc`, and
-- `StringConcatFactory`
+- `ClassDesc`

-We can recognise these factories in the obfuscation and shrinking steps using their signature.
+We can recognise these factories in the obfuscation steps using their signature.
-Looking at the [documentation](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/lang/invoke/LambdaMetafactory.html) tells us that we should cover two signatures for `LambdaMetaFactory`:
+Looking at the [documentation](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/invoke/LambdaMetafactory.html) tells us that we should cover two signatures for `LambdaMetaFactory`:

 - `java/lang/invoke/LambdaMetafactory#metafactory`
 - `java/lang/invoke/LambdaMetafactory#altMetafactory`

-`yFiles` recognises these methods [during renaming](https://github.com/yWorks/yGuard/blob/master/retroguard/src/main/java/com/yworks/yguard/obf/classfile/ClassFile.java#L1189).
+`yGuard` recognises these methods [during renaming](https://github.com/yWorks/yGuard/blob/master/retroguard/src/main/java/com/yworks/yguard/obf/classfile/ClassFile.java#L1189).
 In order to obfuscate lambdas, these steps are performed:

 - if an instance of `InvokeDynamicCpInfo` is found [while parsing the constant pool](https://github.com/yWorks/yGuard/blob/master/retroguard/src/main/java/com/yworks/yguard/obf/classfile/ClassFile.java#L1041), check its signature